patricklafrance/wmfnext-shell/README.md

 ## Usage

+> **Warning**
+>
+> While going through this tutorial, keep in mind that some parts of the application has ben intentionally left out from code samples to emphasis on the more important one's.
+>
-> If you'll prefer to skip this walkthrought and jump right into it, go directly to the [API section](#api) or have a look at the [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) and [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) examples.
+> For a complete example, or, if you prefer to skip this walkthrough and jump right into it have a look at the [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) and [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) repositories.

 To use this shell, you must create projects for an host application and at least one module application.
 In this tutorial, we'll first load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) then, we'll load a package module at build time.